Stream UK TV Abroad on your Smart TV

 Even if your connection speed looks good on a speed test, the actual route between the UK and another country may not be ideal for streaming video.

-This is why some DIY VPN setups appear fast at first but become unstable later.
+It’s why some DIY VPN setups appear fast at first but become unstable later.

 Running a VPN server at home also means your entire setup depends on one household internet connection.